aws/eks-distro/docs/contents/releases/1-19/1/index.md

 describing the patches and versions included in this release.

 The [EKS-D v1-19-eks-1](https://distro.eks.amazonaws.com/kubernetes-1-19/kubernetes-1-19-eks-1.yaml)
-CRD (Custom Release Document) defines the release used in EKS-D.
+release manifest defines the release used in EKS-D.

 ```yaml
 apiVersion: distro.eks.amazonaws.com/v1alpha1